 Kate wore a chic white Catherine Walker coat and a matching black hat by Lock and Co.

-The ladies watched the procession stood with the Duchess of Cornwall, dressed in a pink Anna Valentine coat dress, and Queen Maxima, who wore a light pink dress with a belt and cape.
+The ladies watched the procession with the Duchess of Cornwall, dressed in a pink Anna Valentine coat dress, and Queen Maxima, who wore a light pink dress with a belt and cape.

 Written by Caitlin Butler.